kescherCode/catstodon/README.md

   - This is simply to allow custom emoji compat with other fedi software.
   - Original patch by hazycora: https://github.com/TheEssem/mastodon/commit/2dde7a25a47a23f827e2fd2d07f55438f9985181

-## Previous differences now merged into glitch-soc
+## Contributions to glitch-soc Mastodon

 - Fixed incorrect upload size limit display when adding new a new custom emoji. ([Pull request](https://github.com/glitch-soc/mastodon/pull/1763))
 - Everything merged into vanilla Mastodon

-## Previous differences now merged into vanilla Mastodon
+## Contributions to Vanilla Mastodon

 - The period of retention of IP addresses and sessions was made configurable. ([Pull request](https://github.com/mastodon/mastodon/pull/18757))